kavir1698/EvoDynamics.jl/docs/src/model_description.md

 * __periodic__: _Boolean__ (true or false) to determine whether boundaries of the space are connected or not.
 * __resources__: A _vector of integers_ determining available resources (e.g. vegetation) per site per time step.
 * __interactions__: A species-species interaction _matrix of numbers_ determining how individuals from different species interact.
 Each value  is strength of interaction (between 0 and 1).
 Sign (+/-) is the direction of interaction where positive means similar individuals interact more strongly and negative is dissimilar ones tend to interact more.
 * __food sources__: A species-species food _matrix of numbers_ determining what each species feeds on (consumption rate).
 Non-zero diagonal means the food resource is from the environment.
-Non-diagonals mean an species (in the rows) feeds on another species (in the columns).
+Off-diagonals mean an species (in the rows) feeds on another species (in the columns).
 Numbers can be zero or any positive number.
 The magnitude of the number determines how many generations can an individual live off of given one unit of the food source.
 For example, if a diagonal is 2, it means that the species will eat one unit of the environmental resources and that is enough for it to live two steps.
 * __seed__: Either an _integer_ or _Null_ for random number generator seed.

 ## Simulation outline